infinyon/fluvio/README.md

 - Declarative Management -  A unique approach to data management, you specify intent and fluvio does the rest.
 - Cloud Native - Built for Kubernetes.
 - Real-time architecture -  Fully asynchronous by design, suitable for low latency and high throughput environments.
+- Flexible Deployments - Controller can manage Cloud and on-Premise services simultaneously.
 - Powerful CLI  - User-friendly and easy to use Command Line Interface.
-- Written in [Rust](https://www.rust-lang.org).
-Rust is becoming the [language of choice](https://msrc-blog.microsoft.com/2019/07/22/why-rust-for-safe-systems-programming) for building safe and high performant distributed systems.
-Goodbye Garbage Collection penalties.
+- Written in [Rust](https://www.rust-lang.org) - [Safe](https://msrc-blog.microsoft.com/2019/07/22/why-rust-for-safe-systems-programming), Fast, Small Footprint - built for high performance distributed systems.
+    - Goodbye garbage collection!
-- Kafka compatibility - Works with Kafka client and server APIs.
+- Compatible with Kafka - Works with Kafka client and server APIs.
+    - Fluvio CLI to manage Kafka topics, as well as produce and consume Kafka logs.

 ## Release Status